2009–10 Pittsburgh Panthers women's basketball team

 The 2009–10 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh in the 2009–10 NCAA Division I women's basketball season.
 The Panthers were coached by Agnus Berenato.
-The Panthers were a member of the Big East Conference and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.
+They were a member of the Big East Conference and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.

 Previous season

-The 2008-09 Pitt women's basketball went 25–8, a program record number of wins, en route to Pitt's second consecutive NCAA Sweet 16 appearance and a final #15 national ranking in both the AP and Coaches' polls.
+The 2008-09 Pitt women's basketball went 25–8, a program record number of wins, en route to their second consecutive NCAA Sweet 16 appearance and a final #15 national ranking in both the AP and Coaches polls.
 Point guard junior Jania Sims was injured during the first game of the season and redshirted.
-Pitt graduated all-time leading scorer Shavonte Zellous who was a first round draft pick by the WNBA's Detroit Shock.
+Pitt graduated all-time leading scorer Shavonte Zellous, who was a first round draft pick by the WNBA's Detroit Shock.
 Pitt also graduated second team all-Big East guard Xenia Stewart.